apostrophest/gameboylfb/README.md

 In Linux, from the base directory, enter the 'target' directory that is generated after a `mvn compile` and do:

-`java -cp "classes:lib/*" -Djava.library.path=natives com.github.reisnera.gameboylfb.HelloWorld`
+`java -cp "classes:lib/*" com.github.reisnera.gameboylfb.HelloWorld`

 In Windows, do the same thing as in linux, except that the colon changes to a semicolon, and you have to put quotes around the -D option (at least in Power- Shell):

-`java -cp "classes;lib/*" -D"java.library.path=natives" com.github.reisnera.gameboylfb.HelloWorld`
+`java -cp "classes;lib/*" com.github.reisnera.gameboylfb.HelloWorld`

 To manually run the jar is easier since it is configured with the classpath by default.
 From the 'target' directory after a `mvn package`:

-`java -Djava.library.path=natives -jar gameboylfb-1.0.0-alpha-SNAPSHOT.jar`
+`java -jar gameboylfb-1.0.0-alpha-SNAPSHOT.jar`

-Again, in PowerShell, you will need to do `-D"java.library.path=natives"`.

 ### License
  GameBoyLFB - A Java Game Boy emulator.